bullenweg/bullenweg.github.io/README.md

 > ...
 >
 > And there are signs that this is just the beginning—the data also show a 375% increase in customers that have installed tools that will allow them to migrate to another provider, even if they have not yet announced they are terminating WPE’s contract.
 Id. ¶ 39.
 Even where a customer has not personally explained their rationale to WPE, the cause-and-effect can be seen not just in the contemporaneous nature of the drops, but also by statements made publicly by both WPE’s customers and Defendants.
 E.g., id. ¶¶ 35-37, 49.
 For instance, public posts have shown WPE customers saying such things as Defendants’ takeover of ACF “gave me a minor heart attack.”
 Teichman ¶¶ 44-45.
 For his part, Mullenweg has also provided a “forecast” of his own making, claiming that “millions” of customers will lose trust in WPE in the coming weeks, after he unveils future parts of his extortionate and vengeful campaign.
 Id. ¶ 43; Jenkins Ex.
 11
+>
+> ...
+> WPE is informed and believes this “loyalty oath” mindset will soon escalate even further.
+WPE understands that Defendants will soon demand that agency partners must choose between doing business with WPE, or being similarly cut off from the WordPress community.

 ### 2024-10-17